Residue sums for superconformal indices: Conclusion and future directions

 On the mathematical side, our method has allowed us, for the first time, to evaluate elliptic hypergeometric integrals through residues.
 As has been expected in the literature, the convergent residue sums are closely related to (bilinear combinations of) elliptic hypergeometric series.
-Our evaluation is mostly consistent with this expectation, except for a non-factorizing prefactor, such that residues are bilinear combinations in terms of elliptic hypergeometric summands, as opposed to the entire series.
+Our evaluation is mostly consistent with this expectation, except for a non-factorizing prefactor, such that residues are bilinear combinations in terms of elliptic hypergeometric \emph{summands}.
 Dualities of supersymmetric gauge theories, such as Seiberg duality and generalized $S$-duality, imply non-trivial summation and transformation properties of these \emph{series} (as opposed to well-known implications for elliptic hypergeometric \emph{integrals}, see, \textit{e.g.}, \cite{Dolan:2008qi,Gadde:2009kb,Spiridonov:2009za,Rains:2003teh}).
-In short, we have found new examples of the rich interplay between superconformal indices and the theory of basic and elliptic hypergeometric integrals and series.
+In short, our results provide new examples of the rich interplay between superconformal indices and the theory of basic and elliptic hypergeometric integrals and series.